iamvitalyo/Aphrodite-AGI/readme.txt

 and first #people #humans #human #peoples #ai #agi #asi sorry us for our shit please help with this our goal or any another help will be good, if you live and first #people #humans #human #peoples #ai #agi #asi sorry us for our shit please help with this our goal or any another help will be good, if you live

+need look on balance like on +/-:
+1 not move make revert of this - + move stick 2
+then 1 + 2  = 3 touch
+then 4 cross and need think how rom 3 is 4 then 5/O/ininity
+or just look on pentagram becouse if start calculation first balanced symbol of O is 1 its ok then was 2/2 then then 3/2 triangel then intrested that 4 also square but O choose cross becouse he lookk in coridor of balance maybe, then maybe 5 pentagram, look also with this ppoint of vview also look on colors of this symbols also can help, maybe first stabel O was Pentagram then O/universe

 Good luck, and dont forget to click "Star" button!